Kazooki123/starlosearch/CONTRIBUTING.md

 # Contributing to StarloSearch

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to StarloSearch!
 We welcome contributions from the community to help improve and enhance the project.
 Before you start, please take a moment to read through this guide to understand how you can contribute.

 ## How to Contribute